sublimetext-io/docs.sublimetext.io/docs/reference/package-control/submitting.md

 on the [Package Control Channel][pcc] repository.
 Follow any guidelines there and make sure the tests pass!

+For a cleaner process,
+you should only submit one package per PR.
+This allows package submissions to be reviewed and merged independenly.

-Note that this is a community project and people review PRs in their spare time; it might take a while.
+Note that this is a community project and people review PRs in their spare time;
+it might take a while.

 [repo]: repository.html
 [pcc]: https://github.com/wbond/package_control_channel